My research is currently focusing on these main topics.

-Convection from a physics point of view:It's a part of the project TERRA-MWH (ANR-11-ISO4-0004) that consists to study convection in a fluid purely internally heated.
-We used a microwave device developed by INCDTIM team to achieve non-contact internal heating.
-It represents a milestone for laboratory experiments since it's the first time that an experiment can reproduce an Earth-like convection.
-We conducted numerical simulations to validate this innovative prototype.
+A first part was conducted with the project TERRA-MWH (ANR-11-ISO4-0004) that aimed to produce internally heating in laboratory experiments.
+To do so, Angela Limare used a microwave device developed by INCDTIM team to achieve non-contact internal heating.
+It represents a milestone for laboratory experiments since it is the first time that an experiment can produce non-contact and homogeneous internal heating.
+Furthermore, I conducted numerical simulations to validate this innovative prototype.

 I then extended the set of numerical simulations in order to provide a precise description of the planform of convection as a function of the Rayleigh-Roberts number (RaH) and the boundary conditions.
 Interestingly, we found a dramatic flow reversal.
 For low RaH , the planform is composed of hexagonal cells with a center downwelling, while, for larger RaH the planform is composed of hexagonal cells with a center upwelling.
 It is to our knowledge the first time that this polarity reversal is documented.
 We also established scaling laws given the characteristics of cold downwellings such as their average number per unit area, horizontal cross-section, average temperature and vertical velocity as a function of RaH.